Updated in 2023

 Congrats, you’ve made it to the onsite interview!
 Now you have just one (pretty large) step between you & your dream job.
-How can you make sure that you come into your onsite interview with confidence and turn that interview into an offer?
+How can you ensure you come into your onsite interview confidently and turn that interview into an offer?

 - Describe the project that you had the most trouble with.
 What would you have done differently?

 - There are lots of steps within product design, such as research, prototyping, visual design, technical implementation.
 Which step do you spend the most time on, and which do you see as your strength?

 - Recommend to us a design related book, then explain why you have recommended it.